BonsaiDen/JavaScript-Garden/doc/this.md

     test();

-Again due to the first case, `test` now acts like like a plain function call therefore the `this` inside it will not refer to `someObject` anymore.
+Again due to the first case, `test` now acts like like a plain function call therefore the `this` inside it will not refer to `someObject` any more.

 While the late binding of `this` might seem like a bad thing, it is fact what makes [prototypical inheritance](#prototype) work.

     function Foo() {}
     Foo.prototype.method = function() {};